-Jail staff shall forward privileged mail (Correspondence or mail between an inmate and an elected official, officials of the Department of Corrections, attorneys or other officers of the court) unopened to the inmate's housing unit.
+Jail Division staff shall forward privileged mail (correspondence or mail between an inmate and an elected official, officials of the Department of Corrections, attorneys or other officers of the court) unopened to the inmate's housing unit.
 Deputies assigned to that unit will only open and inspect the mail in the presence of the inmate to whom it is addressed.

 The mailing address for inmate mail is:

 Anoka County Jail